Lagos Intro > Sights & Activities > Day Trips > 1 Week in Lagos > The Beaches > Airport to Lagos > Sagres Day Trip

 The Praia don Ana beach is one of the most visually stunning beaches of the Algarve coastline.
 The small beach is sheltered by high sandstone cliffs and turquoise waters lap the golden sands.
 In 2016 the beach was greatly extended by adding dredged sand from the seabed and this has covered many of the submerged rocks that were fun to snorkel and swim through.

-From central Lagos it is a 20-minute walk but the beach is connected by the mini-train and local bus services.
+From central Lagos, it is a 20-minute walk to the Praia don Ana but there is a local bus services or mini-train (summer).
 There is a selection of shops and cafes at the top of the cliffs and a small restaurant on the beach.
-This beach is only accessed via a steep footpath and stairway.
-For a guide to the beach please click here.

 Praia do Pinhão